-The Director and the three Assistant Directors comprise the Agency Co-ordination Team (CT).
+The Director, the two Assistant Directors and the Head of the Brussels Office comprise the Agency Co-ordination Team (CT).
 It is responsible for strategic planning, organisational developments and overall activity co-ordination and implementation.
 The CT meets regularly to monitor the agreed work programme, budget and human resources.